BruinBlitz - Chip Kelly Pre-Practice Presser

 Chip Kelly Pre-Practice Presser

-UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about the progress the team is making during pre-season camp, and he talks about the difficulties preparing for...
+UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about roster management over the next few years with the new rules.
+He also touches upon Dorian Thompson-Robins...

 PREMIUM CONTENT